Broden-Dean-13/Broden-Dean-13.github.io/index.md

 ## About Me

-I am an undergraduate student in Civil Engineering at the University of Nebraska-Lincoln.
+I am an undergraduate student in Civil Engineering major at the University of Nebraska-Lincoln with minors in Mathematics, Business, and Construction Managmnent.
-My interests include *data analytics*, and `Python programming`.
+My interests include structure and bridge design.

 ---